Awaz Sayeed: Books

-Awaz Sayeed wrote seven books: six of them short stories: Sai Ka Safar (1969), Teesra Mujasamma (1973), Raat Wala Ajnabi (1977), Kohe-Nida (1977), Benaam Mausamon Ka Nauha (1987) and Kuwaan Aadmi Aur Samandar (1993) and a book on khake (personality sketches) called Khake (1985).
+Awaz Sayeed published seven books: six of them are collections of short stories: Sai Ka Safar (1969), Teesra Mujasamma (1973), Raat Wala Ajnabi (1977), Kohe-Nida (1977), Benaam Mausamon Ka Nauha (1987) and Kuwaan Aadmi Aur Samandar (1993) and a book on khake (pen portraits) called Khake (1985).

 The second reprint of the book Khake was produced in 2006 by his son Ausaf Sayeed in association with the Urdu Academy Jeddah.
-The book was released by Arjun Singh, the Minister of Human Resource Development, Government of India, during a special function in Jeddah.
-In August 2009, Sayeed's published and unpublished works was published in two volumes titled Kuliyaat-e-Awaz Sayeed by his son Ausaf Sayeed, which was released by Shri Mohammad Hamid Ansari, Vice-President of India.
+The book was released by Arjun Singh, the then Minister of Human Resource Development, Government of India, during a special function in Jeddah.
+In August 2009, Sayeed's published and unpublished works were published in two volumes titled Kuliyaat-e-Awaz Sayeed by his son Ausaf Sayeed, which was released by Mohammad Hamid Ansari, the then vice-president of India.
 The book has been published by Educational Publishing House, New Delhi.
+The entire collection of Awaz Sayeed's Urdu short stories is available on Rektha's website.

 Death

-Sayeed died on 2 July 1995, following a heart failure while on a visit to Chicago, Illinois, USA.
+Sayeed died on 2 July 1995 while on a visit to Chicago, Illinois, USA.
 He is buried at the Rosehill Cemetery, Peterson in Chicago.